25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Stack.md

 ---
 title: Stack
-description: A stack is an abstract data type that serves as a collection of elements.
+description: A stack is an abstract data type that serves as a collection of elements
 ---

 # Stack